Healthcare: Regulatory Agencies

 The Ministry of Public Health and Welfare (MSPAS), was established to ensure the right to health of the inhabitants of Guatemala.
 The MSPAS regulates the health services, and controls the financing and management of the resources, orienting it towards health promotion, disease prevention and people recovery and rehabilitation with quality and equity.
 This resource is only available in Spanish.

-Iceland's Ministry of Social Affairs deals with policy-making relating to social affairs, health, and social security.
+Iceland's Ministry of Social Affairs and Labour deals with policy-making relating to social affairs, health, and social security.
 This site provides an overview of the ministry as well as some of its legislation and publications.

 The Ministry of Health and Family Welfare (MOHFW) is responsible for maintaining and improving the healthcare system and population control measures of India.
 An overview of the ministry links to its various departments and programs and reports are listed on the website along with information regarding medical education and counseling.